 Business model and strategy

 From the climate emergency to growing workforce and social expectations, increasing urbanisation, the decarbonisation of mobility and digitalisation, the challenges faced today by VINCI’s businesses are many and varied.
-To address them, we draw on our position as a global leader in concessions, energy and construction as well as the resilience of our business model.
+To address them, we draw on our position as a global leader in concessions, energy services and construction as well as the resilience of our business model.

 For 130 years, VINCI has been fuelled by a relentless ambition: serving a useful purpose and caring for the planet.